Takashima Tomonosuke

-Viscount Takashima Tomonosuke (高島 鞆之助) was a samurai of Satsuma Domain, general in the early Imperial Japanese Army, and a cabinet minister in Meiji period Japan.
+Viscount Takashima Tomonosuke (高島 鞆之助, Tomonosuke Takashima) was a samurai of Satsuma Domain, general in the early Imperial Japanese Army, and a cabinet minister in Meiji period Japan.
 Part of Sophia University in Tokyo is located on the site of his house.

 Military career

 Born into a samurai family of Satsuma Domain (present day Kagoshima Prefecture, Takashima studied at the Han school Zōshikan.
 He fought in the Boshin War to overthrow the Tokugawa shogunate, and was a member of the personal guard of Emperor Meiji in 1869, and was named a chamberlain in 1871.
 With the creation of the Imperial Japanese Army in 1874, he was commissioned as a colonel and made commandant of the Kyododan (School for Non-commissioned Officers) in 1875.

 In 1877, he was promoted to major general at the time of the Satsuma Rebellion and commanded the IJA 1st Detached Infantry Brigade against his former Satsuma clansmen.
 From 1879 to 1880, he was sent to Germany and France for further training.
 On his return, he was assigned command of the Kumamoto Garrison in late 1880, and the Osaka Garrison in 1881.
 In 1882, he was commander of Japanese forces during the Imo incident in Korea.
 He was promoted to lieutenant general in 1883.
 In 1884, Takashima was ennobled with the title of viscount (shishaku) under the kazoku peerage system.

 Takashima resumed command of the Osaka Garrison from 1885, and was appointed the first commander of the Osaka-based IJA 4th Division after the reorganization of the Imperial Japanese Army into Divisions, based on reforms initiated by the Prussian general Jakob Meckel in 1888.